 - Wire protocol timeouts

-Last published over 2 years ago by mattwynne.
+Last published almost 3 years ago by mattwynne.